 - What stood out to you from reading these stories? - What are the ways that reading these stories will support you next time you access a service?
-Helpful resources - Carer Gateway (Australia wide) - Women's Information Service (South Australia) Or search online using the words 'women's information support services near me'.
+Helpful resources - Carer Gateway (Australia wide) - Women's Information Service (South Australia) Experiences and skills of families living in poverty Poverty is more than struggling with money.
+Read about some of the skills families have used to survive poverty in our fact sheet Experiences and skills of families living in poverty.
+For other states search online using the words 'women's information support services near me'.
+For your local Department of Human Services, search the department name and your state.
 AVAILABLE HERE View all Money, housing and health resources

 Are you a practitioner wanting to share this resource with a person or family?
-First check out our practitioner guide.
-FOLLOW US Emerging Minds leads the National Workforce Centre for Child Mental Health (NWC).
-The NWC is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program.
-Visit our web hub today! emerging minds.com.au
+First check out our practitioner guide emergingminds.com.au/resources/practitioner-guide-money-housing-and-health-resources Emerging Minds Families For more resources to support the mental health and wellbeing of your family visit emergingminds.com.au/families Or you can follow us on social media or our podcast channel: - (instagram.com/emergingmindsau) - facebook.com/EMFamilies - mergingminds.com.au/families/podcasts Emerging Minds leads the National Workforce Centre for Child Mental Health (NWC).
+The NWC is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program. emerging minds.com.au